Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 	}}
 	{{ tfdocend() }}

-The Starter Kit: Weather Station is a fully-fledged open source weather station.
-It can measure temperature, humidity, air pressure and illuminance.
+The *Starter Kit: Weather Station* is a fully-fledged open source weather station.
+It measures temperature, humidity, air pressure and illuminance.

 It can be controlled by a PC or a Raspberry Pi over USB or (if the WIFI Extension is added) over Wi-Fi.
-The measurements can be displayed on the 20x4 LCD, they can be shown on a website or uploaded to cosm.
-With the 4 Buttons of the LCD20x4 Bricklet it is possible to control different modes.
+The measurements can be displayed on the 20x4 LCD, they can be shown on a website or uploaded to Cosm.
+With the 4 buttons of the LCD 20x4 Bricklet it is possible to control different modes.

 Mounting holes for Analog In and IO-4 Bricklets are provided, this gives the